abhayku2002/Friend-Recommendation-system-MERN/readme.md

 Deploy Link:
 https://dreamy-boba-16602b.netlify.app/

-A "Use Test Account" button that pre-fills the form with: \n
+A "Use Test Account" button that pre-fills the form with:

 Email: test@example.com